 The next one then is to think about offering mentoring and sponsorship.
 They’re quite similar.
 Mentors provide guidance and advice to their mentees, while sponsors support the advancement and visibility of the person that they’re sponsoring.

 There is some evidence to suggest that mentoring programs work very well for some women but not for others.
-At the moment, it’s not clear based on the existing evidence where the sponsorships are more effective than mentoring, or whether it’s the other way around, or how best to run mentoring and sponsorship programs so that they’re effective and they make a difference.
+At the moment, it’s not clear based on the existing evidence whether sponsorships are more effective than mentoring, or whether it’s the other way around, or how best to run mentoring and sponsorship programs so that they’re effective and they make a difference.
 There’s not enough evidence right now to make a recommendation one way or the other.

 The other thing that you could do and offer some promise is to offer networking programs.